 The EIDL can provide up to $2 MM but the actual loan amount is based on your specific amount of economic injury.
 Basically, what they are looking at is around half of the prior year’s profit, not exceeding $500,000.
 From a historic sense, 95% of Economic Injury Disaster Loans have not exceeded $500,000.
 Look, these loans are really meant to provide us with just enough to get by.
 If we use some common sense, the Small Business Administration should be able to help us through a tough time.

 Now, here’s where this gets interesting, folks.
 SBA loan 7(b)’s goal is to provide a grant in the form of up to a $10,000 emergency advance in as little as three days of submitting the application.
 That’s up to $10,000 that doesn’t have to be repaid.
-However, if you apply for loan 7(b) and loan 7(a), the amount of the advance will be used to reduce the loan forgiveness amount.
+However, if you apply for loans 7(b) and 7(a), the amount of the advance will be used to reduce the loan forgiveness amount.

 The Economic Injury Disaster Loan carries a rate of up to 3.75% for up to a thirty-year term.
 The new legislation does include a pretty cool feature, though.
 The Act waives the individual guarantee and the requirement to show that you were unable to get credit from another source.
 In addition, the first year’s principal and interest are deferrable.

 You will need to fill out the EIDL application along with a form that allows the SBA to pull your tax records.
-Likewise, you may need to provide the complete copies of your most recent federal income tax return.
+Likewise, you may need to provide complete copies of your most recent federal income tax return.
 In addition, you will need to complete a schedule of liabilities and provide a personal financial statement.

 Regardless of when you plan to apply for the EIDL and/or the SBA 7(a) Paycheck Protection Program, it may be beneficial to speak with your CFP or your tax planner about compiling all of the data you will need for the application process.
 They can help you make sense of some of the more complex aspects of the legislation.